There are a number of ways you can reuse or dispose of bulky waste items such as furniture and electrical goods...

-Our collection service
+Our bulky waste collection service

+All collections take place on either a Monday, Tuesday, Wednesday or Thursday.
 You will need to confirm the items you would like to have collected and where you will be leaving them.

 What can we collect?

 List of acceptable bulky waste items (PDF Document, 0.1 Mb)

 We cannot accept asbestos - for advice on the disposal of asbestos please contact Leicestershire County Council on 0116 305 0001.

 1-3 items = £26

 3-6 additional items = £5 per additonal item (this will require a second collection slot).

 There is a maximum limit of 6 items per household.